An Owner’s Passion for Community & All Things Art - Cascade Arts & Entertainment

-(Lacey Champagne, Owner of LAYOR | Photo Courtesy of Layor)
+(Lacey Champagne, Owner of LAYOR | Photo Courtesy of Layor).

 When Lacey and Paul Champagne moved to Bend in 2016, there were two things they felt highly passionate about: art, and the sense of community.
 Lacey had owned an art store outside of New Orleans, and when they traveled to Bend on a road trip and fell in love with the area, she noticed that there wasn’t an art store here.
 As a result, LAYOR — an appealing space that offers premium art materials and serves as a rotating art gallery — was born.